wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (3) The international application shall be considered withdrawn if the record copy has not been received by the International Bureau within the prescribed time limit.

-### Article 13 Availability of Copy of the International Application to Designated Offices
+### Article 13---Availability of Copy of the International Application to Designated Offices

 *   (1) Any designated Office may ask the International Bureau to transmit to it a copy of the international application prior to the communication provided for in Article 20, and the International Bureau shall transmit such copy to the designated Office as soon as possible after the expiration of one year from the priority date.